1point618/codename-exemplar/modules/i5_newpage.md

 Let's create a "contact us" page so that our users can get in touch when they need to.

-As always, you can check here to see whether you've completed the steps correctly, and if not I'll comment with how to fix it.
+As always, you can check here to see whether you've completed the steps correctly by refreshing the page.
+If not I'll comment with how to fix it.

 As usual, you can @-mention me and ask for help if you need it.